matijavizintin/go-kcl/README.md

 We don't really believe in tests, we test in production, but anyway they [![CircleCI](https://circleci.com/gh/matijavizintin/go-kcl.svg?style=svg)](https://circleci.com/gh/matijavizintin/go-kcl)

 This library is a wrapper around kinesis part of AWS SDK.
-It facilitates reading from and putting to streams.
+It facilitates reading from and putting into the streams.

 It depends on AWS SDK and Aerospike client library so first of all you'll need
 ```